LinneaToth/KonstFok/README.md

 **UI**
 - Improve the header and CTA button
 - Restore the tab bar, with a new tab for app info and data/image sources
-- Improve regexp filtering of descriptions — add line breaks and format the text nicely
+- Improve regexp filtering of descriptions; add line breaks and format the text nicely

 **Search & Browse**
 - Feedback when a search returns no results